Grand Civilian Events'Tm 14

 "Kindness You Can Depend On!"

-Karen hosts and calls Civil War balls throughout the country and has presented dance workshops and ballroom etiquette classes numerous times throughout the 38+ years that she has been a living historian and Civil War reenacting.
+Karen was the creater and hostess of the Grand Civilian Events: Steamboats a Comin' (Louisville, KY) and A Christmas Past (Colonial WIlliamsburg, VA.)
+Karen hosts and calls Civil War balls throughout the country and has presented dance workshops and ballroom etiquette classes numerous times throughout the 40+ years that she has been a living historian and Civil War reenactor.
+Karen founded The Royal Lancers Vintage Dance Troupe and was the artistic director for 12 years.
+Karen was a regular speaker at The Civil War Lady Conferences and regularly speaks at national history seminars and various civilian symposiums.

-Karen is also the director of the historic 1820's Shapley Ross House located just outside of St. Louis, Missouri.
-She develops and hosts numerous full-immersion and historical events throughout the year.
-Being both a Professor of History and a living historian (various time periods), Karen has unique insights in bringing American history to life.
+Karen is also the director of the c.
+1820's Shapley Ross House located just outside of St. Louis, Missouri.
+At the historic home, she develops and hosts full-immersion and historical events.
+Being both a Professor of History and a living historian, Karen has unique insights in bringing American history to life.
 She is known for her depth of historical research and the high standard of authenticity she includes in her recreated events.

-Karen is a well- known speaker on Scottish heritage and clans (She married into the MacFie Clan, hers is the House of Crawford) and has presented sessions on "The History and Evolution of the Kilt," "Historic Scottish Women's Attire," and "The History of Tartans," at numerous Scottish Games throughout America.
+Karen is a well- known speaker on Scottish heritage and clans (She married into the MacFie Clan; hers is the House of Crawford) and has presented sessions on "The History and Evolution of the Kilt," "Historic Scottish Women's Attire," and "The History of Tartans," at numerous Scottish Games throughout America.
 Karen is also interested in the fascinating historic link of Gaelic Psalm singing to African-American Line-out hymn singing and Muskogee (Creek) hymn singing.
 She is currently studying the history of the numerous Gaelic speaking black slaves and slave owners in 18th and 19th century America.
+Karen is a member of The Scottish Tartan Authority, the Scottish Tartan Museum, and an FSA Scot fellow of the Society of Antiquaries.